The main purpose of your everyday protein powder is to provide and help your body reach your daily intake goal of protein. (56g for men/46g for women)

 Scientifically known as ectomorphs, this group of people has a difficult time putting on weight and overall muscle mass.
 Their rapid fast metabolism burns through their calories, making it impossible for them to keep muscle mass if they eat a regular diet.

 Many ectomorphs blame their lack of muscularity on their metabolism, keeping themselves skinny forever.
+Hypermetabolism is a common cause, to know more about it, click here for more in-depth information.
 But is that the case?
 Are you essentially doomed as a hardgainer when you ever try to put on some size?
 Not in the slightest.